Skip to content

 • If your router is 5+ years old, it’s time to upgrade

-• Look for WiFi 6 (802.11ax) routers - they handle multiple devices better
+• Look for a WiFi 6 router — they handle multiple devices much better

-• Don’t use the free router your ISP provided if it’s old
+• Don’t keep using an ISP-provided router if it’s old and tired

 • Budget around $150–300 for a decent home router